schambon/SimRunner/README.md

 }
 ```

-Arrays are (now) supported in remembering values: they are unwound so only scalar values are remembered.
+Arrays are supported in remembering values: they are unwound so only scalar values are remembered.
 If you have a compound remember specification, the cartesian product of arrays are unwound.
 For example, consider the following document:

 ```
 {